Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 • Sexually transmitted infections.

-Many pathogenic microorganisms are always in the human body without harming it.
+Many pathogenic microorganisms are always present in the human body without harming it.
 However, when favorable conditions arise, the infection begins to actively develop, causing the disease.
-These favorable conditions for bacteria include:
+Conditions favorable for bacteria include:

 1. Diseases of the urinary tract.

-2. Bacterial infections that develop in the body and can enter the prostate gland through the blood or lymphatic fluid.
+2. Bacterial infections that develop in the body and can enter the prostate through the blood or lymph fluid.

 3. Phimosis of the prostate.